jrudman25/Personal-Site/README.md

 # Jordan Rudman personal website
+### This app was created using create-react-app

 Designed with Figma and Canva.

 Created using React, MUI, Tailwind, Framer, React Router, and Styled Components.

-Managed with Webpack, ESLint, and Babel.
+Managed with Node, Webpack, ESLint, and Babel.

 Tested with Jest and jsdom.